 Compression force cells often have an integral button design.
 These are ideal for mounting where space is restricted and they offer excellent long-term stability.
 They measure compressive forces.

 Products specific to this group include ‘S’ and ‘Z’ beams, lift links, canister tension cells, tensile links, submersible canister types, non-contact tension measurement, clamp-on and toggle models.

-Compression/tension load cells can be used for applications where the load can go from tension to compression and vice versa.
+Compression/tension force sensors can be used for applications where the load can go from tension to compression and vice versa.
 They are ideal for space-restricted environments.
 Threaded ends facilitate easy installation.

 Load Measuring Pins

-Products specific to this group include load pins, force pins, custom pins, shackle pins, sheave pins, clevis pins.
-Load pins are often a convenient way of measuring force by replacing an existing pin with a strain gauged version that is able to provide an electrical signal proportional to the applied force.
+Products specific to this group include load pins, force pins, custom pins, shackle pins, sheave pins, and clevis pins.
+Load pins are often a convenient way of measuring force by replacing an existing pin with a strain-gauged version that can provide an electrical signal proportional to the applied force.

 Link Load Cells

 Normally, this type of tension link is used in lifting applications on cranes and winches.
 The cells can be self-indicating links, remote display by wire links or remote display by telemetry links.
 They are also useful for measuring forces in vertical or horizontal tension frames and marine mooring applications.